tutorgen/hpit_services/README.md

 ##<a name="BoredomPlugin"></a> Boredom Detector
 The Boredom Detector looks at student data and determines if they may be bored.
-This simple version relies on the time difference between student interactions to make its decision.
+The detector allows for multiple different boredom detection models.
+The two that exist now are "simple", which just looks at the time difference between transactions, and "complex", which as of now does nothing but return true.

 ####<a name="update_boredom"></a> tutorgen.update_boredom
 Send a student interaction to the boredom detector.

 Receives:

 * student_id : string - the HPIT student ID for the student we are tracking.
+* return_type: string - either "bool" or "decimal", determining how the return value should look.
+Defaults to "bool".

 Returns:

-* bored : boolean - True or False if the student is bored or not.
+* bored : float/boolean - Either a float probability or boolean if the student is bored, depending on return_type.
+* error : string - optional, a string message of an error if it occured.

+####<a name="set_boredom_model"></a> tutorgen.set_boredom_model
+Change the way that the boredom detector determines if a student is bored.

+Receives:

+* student_id : string - the HPIT student ID for the student we are tracking.
+* model_name : string - the model name, either "simple" or "complex"

+Returns:

+* status : string - "OK" if successful
+* error : string - optional, a string message of an error if it occured.

+####<a name="set_boredom_threshold">
+Change the threshold of probability required to deem student is bored.

+Receives:

+* student_id : string - the HPIT student ID for the student we are tracking.
+* threshold : float - A value between 0 and 1, inclusive.

+Returns:

+* status : string - "OK" if successful
+* error : string - optional, a string message of an error if it occured.